Susan La Flesche Picotte: Medical school

-Though women were often healers in Omaha Indian society, it was uncommon for any Victorian-era woman in the United States to go to medical school.
-In the late 19th century, only a few medical schools accepted women.
+Though women were often healers in Omaha Indian society, it was uncommon for women in the United States to go to medical school, and in the late 19th century, only a few medical schools accepted women.
+La Flesche applied to medical school in 1886 and was accepted to the Woman's Medical College of Pennsylvania (WMCP), in Philadelphia, which had been established in 1850 as one of the few medical schools on the east coast for the education of women.

-La Flesche was accepted at the Woman's Medical College of Pennsylvania (WMCP), which had been established in 1850 as one of the few medical schools on the East Coast for the education of women.
-Medical school was expensive, however, and she could not afford it on her own.
-For help, she turned to family friend Alice Fletcher, an ethnographer from Massachusetts who had a broad network of contacts within women's reform organizations.
+La Flesche asked for financial assistance from family friend Alice Fletcher, an ethnographer from Massachusetts who had a broad network of contacts within women's reform organizations.
 La Flesche had previously helped nurse Fletcher back to health following a flareup of inflammatory rheumatism.
 Fletcher encouraged La Flesche to appeal to the Connecticut Indian Association, a local auxiliary of the Women's National Indian Association (WNIA).
-The WNIA sought to "civilize" the Indians by encouraging Victorian values of domesticity among Indian women, and sponsored field matrons whose task was to teach Native American women "cleanliness" and "godliness."
+The WNIA sought to "civilize" Native women by encouraging Victorian values of domesticity, and sponsored field matrons whose task was to teach Native American women "cleanliness" and "godliness".

-La Flesche, in writing to the Connecticut Indian Association, had described her desire to enter the homes of her people as a physician and teach them hygiene as well as curing their ills; this was in line with the Victorian virtues of domesticity which the Association wanted to encourage.
-The Association sponsored La Flesche's medical school expenses, and also paid for her housing, books and other supplies.
+La Flesche, in writing to the Connecticut Indian Association, had described her desire to enter the homes of her people as a physician and teach them hygiene as well as curing their ills, a mission in line with the Victorian virtues of domesticity that the Association wanted to encourage.
+The Association sponsored La Flesche's medical school tuition, and also paid for her housing, books and other supplies.
 She is considered the first person to receive aid for professional education in the United States.
-The Association requested that she remain single during her time at medical school and for several years after her graduation, in order to focus on her practice.
+The Association requested that she remain single during her time at medical school and for several years after her graduation in order to focus on her practice.